JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 ### Humans

-Human-beings are the first and most obvious user type.
+Humans are the first and most obvious user type.
 These users can read `sound` and `annotation` resources and can create `annotation` resources of their own, usually using textual tags added using some graphical user interface.